 Credit: ra2studio / iStock

 Apple co-founder Steve Jobs described the computer as a bicycle for the mind.
-What the Martin Trust Center for MIT Entrepreneurship just launched has a bit more horsepower.
+What the Martin Trust Center for MIT Entrepreneurship is working with has a bit more horsepower.

-“Maybe it’s not a Ferrari yet, but we have a car,” said the center’s managing director.
-The vehicle: the MIT Entrepreneurship JetPack, a generative artificial intelligence tool trained on Aulet’s 24-step Disciplined Entrepreneurship framework to input prompts into large language models.
+The vehicle: the MIT Entrepreneurship JetPack, a generative artificial intelligence tool trained on Trust Center managing director 24-step Disciplined Entrepreneurship framework.

-Official work on the Eship JetPack began about six months ago.
-The name was inspired by the acceleration a jet pack provides, and the need for a human to take advantage of the boost and guide its direction.
+A second JetPack has been trained on Trust Center Managing Director 15 startup tactics.
+Both are part of MIT’s Orbit website for entrepreneurs and use an LLM from OpenAI.
+The name was inspired by the acceleration a jet pack provides and the need for a human to take advantage of the boost and guide its direction.

 Entrepreneurship Development Program